AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content

-In Table~\ref{tab:arxiv_result}, we report results on \textbf{arXiv}, where our models consistently outperform Se3.
-Models that use efficient attentions obtain the higher ROUGE scores, because truncating arXiv documents has little effect on summary generation---arXiv articles have the most \textbf{uneven} distributions of salient content, where only about $10\%$ of new salient bigrams are located in the second halves of the documents~\cite{huang-etal-2021-efficient}.
-With truncation, BlockAttn, Longformer, and LongT5 still reads in the first halves of $80\%$ of arXiv documents.

-Finally, experiments on \textbf{BookSum} show that the divide-and-conquer method produces better summaries for long novels, while our method can further boost its performance.
-However, the improvement is less significant compared to the other datasets because novel plots are usually sequential and the content is less redundant than the other types of documents we experiment with, making the memory mechanism less necessary.
+Finally, experiments on \textbf{BookSum} show that the divide-and-conquer method produces better summaries for long novels, while our method can further boost its performance (Table~\ref{tab:booksum_result}).
+However, we find it necessary to incorporate external memory into all layers, suggesting a more complex interaction of external memory with the summarization process for novel plots.
+Unlike other document types tested, novel plots are typically sequential with less redundancy, which reduces the necessity of the memory mechanism.